Young Socialist Alliance: Decline

-The organization went into rapid decline with the end of the war in Vietnam in 1975.
-By 1980 its membership had fallen to 468, of whom only about 275 were not also members of the Socialist Workers Party.
+The organization went into rapid decline with the end of the Vietnam War in 1975.
+By 1980 its membership had fallen to 468, of whom only about 275 were not also SWP members.
 The YSA formally dissolved in 1992.

-In 1994, the Socialist Workers Party created a new youth organization called the Young Socialists.
+In 1994, the SWP created a new youth organization called the Young Socialists.

 In 1999, the Young Socialists affiliated with the World Federation of Democratic Youth.